Crispy Tawilis Recipe involves deep-frying tawilis until they are crispy. This version involves no flour.

 It’s utterly surprising how God works with mother nature… it’s simply unexplainable and though we can’t believe it, things happened.

-One example is the sardinella tawilis or locally known as tawilis is an endemic fish in the Philippines.
+The sardinella tawilis or locally known as tawilis is an endemic fish in the Philippines.
 Specifically, it is found only in the Taal Lake in Batangas.
 You can see tawilis in markets around the Metro all year long.
 How’s that possible?

 Though considered small, this fish can grow up to half a foot.
 You can cook it with broth or make a Spanish-style sardine out of it.
 However, for me, the greatest way to cook it is by making it crunchy.

-Check out my Crispy Tawilis Recipe.
+Check out my Crispy Fried Tawilis Recipe.

 - 1 cup small to medium tawilis